Aceituna Campaign: The offensive

 The Nationalist launched their offensive on 13 December, with 2,000 requetes and moorish troops (later 4,000).
 On 20 December, the Nationalist occupied the town of Bujalance, on 22 December Pedro Abad and Villafranca.
 The Spanish Republican Army decided to launch a counteroffensive in order to halt the Nationalist advance and a new Army of the South was organised, under the command of the General Martinez Monje.
 The XIV International Brigade was sent to the Córdoba front.
 On 24 December the 9th company of the XIV International Brigade (600 men) was decimated by the Nationalist troops at Villa del Rio (400 dead) and the Nationalist occupied Villa del Rio and Lopera and on 25 December Montoro.
 On 27 December the XIV International Brigade launched an attack in order to recover the town of Lopera.
 The Brigade suffered appalling casualties and the attack was called off on 29 December.
+Among the Republican dead were English poets, John Cornford and Ralph Winston Fox, while Dubliner Tommy Wood was killed at the age of 17.
 By 31 December the Nationalist occupied the town of Porcuna and halted their advance.